cuplsensor/cuplbackend/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-As an alternative, a commercial licence can be purchased from Plotsensor Ltd.
+If the Affero GPLv3 licence is too restrictive for your needs, a commercial licence can be purchased from Plotsensor Ltd.

 ### cuplapiwrapper